Information for the Real Estate Professional

 When the home has not been tested for radon

 Tests must be properly conducted and interpreted to prevent unnecessary mitigation, but more importantly, to ensure that mitigation is seriously considered when testing indicates unacceptable levels of radon.
-Certified testers insure that testing was properly performed without inadvertent or deliberate tampering of the test.
+Certified testers ensure that testing was properly performed without inadvertent or deliberate tampering of the test.

 Seller's Property Disclosure